menu

 Because occupations involving physical labor dominate the local economy, Point Hope - Wainwright is generally considered to be a blue-collar town.
 48.60% of the Point Hope - Wainwright workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Point Hope - Wainwright is a town of construction workers and builders, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Point Hope - Wainwright who work in teaching (9.18%), office and administrative support (9.07%), and maintenance occupations (8.53%).

 Point Hope - Wainwright is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In terms of college education, Point Hope - Wainwright ranks among the least educated cities in the nation, as only 4.24% of people over 25 have a bachelor's degree or advanced degree.
+Point Hope - Wainwright ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.24% of people over 25 have a college degree.

 The per capita income in Point Hope - Wainwright in 2022 was $36,296, which is lower middle income relative to Alaska, and middle income relative to the rest of the US.
 This equates to an annual income of $145,184 for a family of four.
 However, Point Hope - Wainwright contains both very wealthy and poor people as well.